vanderdavidcar/delete-local-users/README.md

 $ pip install -r requirements

 ## How to
-1 - Change the usernames that needed stay on devices in line 9 of the code.<br/>
+1 - Put only usernames needed stay on devices in line 9 of the code.<br/>
 2 - Show all users in devices and check if usernames are in variable list "users".<br/>
 2 - Split all usernames, if is not match in variable list "users", then create a new_list with users..<br/>
 3 - Send command to remove all usernames in variable new_list, after removed show the usernames in each devices.<br/>